lafriedel/100-days-of-code/log.md

 **Today's Progress**: I went back and re-coded the Roman Numerals algorithm and wrote out some pseudocode in my notebook until I understood what was happening.
 I then moved onto freeCodeCamp's next algorithm, which looks through an array of objects and checks it against a key/value pair.
 It looks for a match, and then needs to return the match if it exists.

 **Thoughts**: I'm still working on the code, but feeling focused and good about my attempts at it.
 I'm thinking I need to read more about Objects.

+### R1D72: 3/26/18

+**Today's Progress**: I worked through freeCodeCamp's "Wherefore Art Thou" algorithm and did the same thing - wrote out pseudocode and really tried to understand the step-by-step.
+I utilized jsfiddle for this, as it's easy to see the console.logs.

+**Thoughts**: I like this new process I have of using jsfiddle to work things out.
+It's helping me see the logic of algorithm construction.